vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-saas.md

 To view and download integrations with prebuilt dashboards that are available in Wavefront, see [Integrations](https://vmware.wavefront.com/integrations) on the VMware Tanzu Observability site.

+### Custom Tanzu Observability Dashboards

+Tanzu Observability provides various out-of-the-box dashboards.
+You can customize the dashboards for your particular deployment.
+For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](../deployment-guides/tko-to-customized-dashboard.md).

 ## Tanzu Service Mesh (TSM)

 Tanzu Service Mesh is VMware’s enterprise-class service mesh solution that provides consistent control and security for microservices, end-users, and data across all your clusters and clouds in the most demanding multi-cluster and multi-cloud environments.